 When you understand your orthodontic condition and the position of your bite, your rubber bands start to make a lot more sense.

-If you have an overbite—meaning your upper jaw extends too far over your lower jaw—you would want to shift the upper jaw backward and the lower jaw forward to align them.
+If you have an overbite, meaning your upper jaw extends too far over your lower jaw, you will want to shift the upper jaw backward and the lower jaw forward to align them.
 In this case, your rubber bands will attach to a bracket on the bottom teeth, toward the back of your mouth, and a bracket on the top teeth, toward your canines.
 The rubber band tension will start to pull the upper jaw backward and the lower jaw forward, effectively treating an overbite.

 If you have an underbite, then vice versa.
 You want your lower jaw to shift backward and your upper jaw to move forward, so your rubber bands will be attached the opposite way.